kofgokhan/kofgokhan.github.io/content/gsoc26/gsoc.md

 So far I have a good handle on how the package MathOptAI.jl works and how the workflow of implementing a new predictor should be handled.
 I have implemented `ReLUEpigraph` and currently testing it on a practical problem.

 I have also developed a `Flux` model which is a Input Convex Neural Network that can be embedded in a `JuMP.Model` and using `ReLUEpigraph` enables the ICNN to be represented with an LP formulation.
+The PR for the `ReLUEpigraph` is created [here](https://github.com/lanl-ansi/MathOptAI.jl/pull/274).